 Application of heat or ice

-Heat can be used to allow tight muscles to relax.
-Simply apply a warm towel or heating pad on the affected toe.
+Use heat to allow tight muscles to relax.
+Simply apply a warm towel or heating pad on the toe.
 An alternative is to soak the foot in warm water.

 An ice pack can be used to provide relief to the pain.
-The affected toe can be gently massaged using the ice pack covered with a clean cloth or towel.
+Massage the toe gently using the ice pack with a clean cloth or towel.

 If an individual does not gain the daily recommended levels of calcium, magnesium and potassium, certain foods can provide an additional boost such as yogurt, cheese, low-fat milk, spinach, broccoli, almonds and bananas.